efabless/EF_PSRAM_CTRL/README.md

 |din|input|4|SPI Master data in , slave out|
 |dout|output|4|SPI Master data out , slave in|
 |douten|output|4|SPI Master data out enable|
+### Interrupt Request Line (irq)
+This IP generates interrupts on specific events, which are described in the [Interrupt Flags](#interrupt-flags) section bellow.
+The IRQ port should be connected to the system interrupt controller.

 ## Implementation example